hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 #ONT>
 ```

-## Get information of the OLT vendor
+## Getting OLT vendor information
-OLT information can be extracted from the MIB with the following command:
+OLT information can be extracted from MIB 131 with the following command:

 ```
 #ONT>system/mib/show 131